excid3/rails/guides/source/getting_started.md

 Refresh your page and you'll see the CSS has been applied.

-### Importmaps
+### Import maps

-Rails uses Importmaps for JavaScript by default.
+Rails uses import maps for JavaScript by default.
 This allows you to write modern JavaScript modules with no build steps.

 You can find the JavaScript pins in `config/importmap.rb`